awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

   + XFS
 + Migrated Linux VMs must use 64\-bit images\.
 Migrating 32\-bit Linux images is not supported\.
 + Migrated Linux VMs should use default kernels for best results\.
 VMs that use custom Linux kernels might not migrate successfully\.
 + When preparing Amazon EC2 Linux VMs for migration, make sure that at least 250 MiB of disk space is available on the root volume for installing drivers and other software\.
-For Microsoft Windows VMs, configure a fixed pagefile size and ensure that at least 6 GiB of free space is available on the root volume\.

 **Programmatic modifications to VMs**